 Few dates stand out more in Cleveland history than that of Wednesday, October 14, 1970: the day the Cleveland Cavaliers debuted and the vast territory of the Northeast Ohio became consecrated the land of the Cavaliers.

 After business whiz Nick Mileti led the charge to purchase and bring an NBA team to Cleveland, the beautiful hues of wine and gold swept the city.
-And while the early years presented challenges, the inaugural season set up one of the Cavs’ greatest gets.
+And while the early years proved a challenge, the first season set up one of the Cavs’ greatest gets.
 With the first pick in the 1971 NBA Draft, the Cavs scored a sharpshooter who would carried Cleveland to the playoffs for the first time in franchise history.